Ireland–United Kingdom relations: 1782–1918

-Although Ireland gained near-independence from Great Britain in 1782, there were revolutionary movements in the 1790s that favored France, Britain's great enemy.
+Although Ireland gained near-independence from Great Britain in 1782, there were revolutionary movements in the 1790s that favoured France, Britain's great enemy.
 Secret societies staged the failed 1798 Rebellion.
 Therefore the kingdoms of Great Britain and Ireland were merged in 1801 to form the United Kingdom of Great Britain and Ireland.

 On 1 January 1801, Great Britain and Ireland joined to form the United Kingdom of Great Britain and Ireland.
 The Act of Union 1800 was passed in both the Parliament of Great Britain and the Parliament of Ireland, dominated by the Protestant Ascendancy and lacking representation of the country's Roman Catholic population.
 Substantial majorities were achieved, and according to contemporary documents this was assisted by bribery in the form of the awarding of peerages and honours to opponents to gain their votes.

 The separate Parliaments of Great Britain and Ireland were now abolished, and replaced by a united Parliament of the United Kingdom.
-Ireland thus became an integral part of the United Kingdom, sending around 100 MPs to the House of Commons at Westminster and 28 representative peers to the House of Lords, elected from among their number by the Irish peers themselves, except that Roman Catholic peers were not permitted to take their seats in the Lords.
+Ireland thus became an integral part of the United Kingdom, sending around 100 MPs to the House of Commons at Westminster and 28 Irish representative peers to the House of Lords, elected from among their number by the Irish peers themselves, except that Roman Catholic peers were not permitted to take their seats in the Lords.
 Part of the trade-off for the Irish Catholics was to be the granting of Catholic Emancipation, which had been fiercely resisted by the all-Anglican Irish Parliament.
 However, this was blocked by King George III, who argued that emancipating the Roman Catholics would breach his Coronation Oath.
 The Roman Catholic hierarchy had endorsed the Union.
 However the decision to block Catholic Emancipation fatally undermined the appeal of the Union.
+The slow emancipation of Catholics in Ireland began later the early 1800s.